 Sunrise visit to the Taj Mahal.
 The Taj Mahal is India’s most-photographed monument, and today you’ll see why.
 Built between 1632 and 1653 in memory of Mughal emperor Shah Jahan’s third wife, the Taj Mahal is world-renowned.
 After the Taj Mahal visit the famous red fort before driving back to Delhi.

-Last night out, market shopping along the Janpath and farewell dinner Delhi!
+Last night out, market shopping along the Janpath and farewell dinner at local Punjabi Restaurant in Delhi!

 Meals – Breakfast and Dinner